mukul-rathi/old-personal-website/_posts/2018-08-30-Backpropagation.md

 It first makes sense to understand why we use backprop to compute derivatives in the first place.
 Aren't there better alternatives?

 What about numerically approximating the gradient by seeing how much the cost changes directly when we nudge each parameter?
-Well, there are often tens of thousands, if not more parameters, and computing cost using forward prop for all of them is *very* expensive.
+Well, there are often tens of thousands, if not more parameters, and computing cost using forward prop individually for all of them is *very* expensive.

-So we'll have to analytically compute our partial derivative through the chain rule.
+So we have to analytically compute our partial derivative through the chain rule.

 If we were to go through the network forwards, and consider the weights from the first layer, we'd have to consider how a nudge affects the immediate outputs - i.e. the 2nd layer, and then how that nudge in the 2nd layer propagates to the 3rd layer etc. For the 2nd layer we'd have to recompute all the later layer calculations, which is expensive since the later layers' partial derivatives are used again.
 And again, for the weights in the 3rd layer, and so on.